-Frank A. Custode, Partner in the Labor and Employment Practice Group and Joshua S. Bauchner, Partner in the Labor & Employment and Litigation Practice Group authored an article for the New Jersey Law Journal.
+Frank A. Custode, Partner in the Labor and Employment Practice Group and Joshua S. Bauchner, Partner in the Labor & Employment and Litigation Practice Group authored an article for the New York Law Journal.

 The evolving legal scrutiny surrounding non-compete agreements has placed businesses in a precarious position.
 These agreements, designed to safeguard proprietary interests and competitive advantage, now face stricter regulation and enforcement challenges.
 As more jurisdictions reevaluate their stance on non-competes, businesses must adopt proactive strategies to protect themselves.